NatMon/seneca-college/IPC144/Workshops/Workshop 5/README.md

 If you have completed all previous game labs, you may complete this section in order to merge your current lab with your previous labs.

-Copy the functions (and prototypes) into your codeQuest source code file.
+Copy the functions (and prototypes) into your "codeQuest.c" file.
 Make a new function with the following signature:

 `void battleSequence(float* days, int* curHP, int* exp, int maxHP, int str, int def, int intel, int luck)`